 - noindent Set indentation of the first music system to zero.
 This option affects LilyPond, not the text layout.
-Since no indentation is the default, noindent is redundant normally. - quote Reduce line length of a music snippet by 20.4 in and put the output into a quotation block.
+Since no indentation is the default, noindent is redundant normally. - quote Reduce line length of a music snippet by 2\0.4 in and put the output into a quotation block.
 The value '0.4 in' can be controlled with the exampleindent option.
+See also option papersize.